oberd/php-8.1-apache/README.md

 **Optional:** the environment variable `XDEBUG_HOST_IP` can be set.
 Else, it will default to `10.254.254.254`

+By default, xdebug is configured to log to `/var/log/xdebug.log` in order to supress xdebug connection warning messages without requiring trigger.
+If you feel the need to view xdebug specific logs, please see that file!

 ### Sites

 Using the built in Apache commands `a2ensite` and `a2dissite` to enable and disable site configurations, this base image contains pre-defined configurations for some standard PHP frameworks.